Board of Directors

 Garry Watts, FCA, MBE, joined the Board of BTG as non-executive Chairman in January 2012.
 He is Chairman of the Nomination Committee.

-Garry is Chairman of Spire Healthcare, deputy chairman of Stagecoach Group plc. and non-executive director of Coca-Cola Enterprises, Inc. Until December 2010, he was for seven years CEO of SSL International plc and before that its CFO.
+Garry is Chairman of Spire Healthcare and of Foxtons Group plc, deputy chairman of Stagecoach Group plc. and non-executive director of Coca-Cola Enterprises, Inc. Until December 2010, he was for seven years CEO of SSL International plc and before that it's CFO.
 Garry is a former partner at KPMG.
 He was previously an executive director of Celltech plc and of Medeva plc and a non-executive director of Protherics PLC.
 Other roles have included 17 years as a member of the UK Medicines and Healthcare Products Regulatory Agency Supervisory Board.

 Chief Executive Officer

-Louise Makin, MA, PhD (Cantab), MBA, joined BTG as Chief Executive Officer in October 2004 and she is a non-executive director of Intertek Group plc and a Trustee of the Outward Bound Trust.
+Dame Louise Makin, MA, PhD (Cantab), MBA, DBE joined BTG as Chief Executive Officer in October 2004 and is a non-executive director of Intertek Group plc and a Trustee of the Outward Bound Trust.

 From 2001, she was President, Biopharmaceuticals Europe of Baxter Healthcare, where she was responsible for Europe, Africa and the Middle East.
 Louise joined Baxter Healthcare in 2000 as Vice President, Strategy & Business Development Europe.
 Before joining Baxter, she was Director of Global Ceramics at English China Clay and prior to that she held a variety of roles at ICI between 1985 and 1998.